 Located in a nineteenth-century building with a restored Grade II – listed façade, the new décor perfectly complements the architectural heritage and traditional craftsmanship of the locality with a renewed emphasis on transparency and accessibility.

-Inside, you are greeted to a tree-filled, double heighted town square that invites you to engage, mingle and lose yourself in a grand world of apple products.
+Inside, you are greeted to a tree-filled, double-heightened town square that invites you to engage, mingle, and lose yourself in a grand world of apple products.
 Submerged in natural light with fresh green plantings, the store aims at improving visual connections for visitors in an invigorating and fresh organic setting.

-The store is categorically split into three parts – the Avenue, Boardroom and Forum.
-While the Avenue houses an interactive wall display, the forum is a center space where customers can learn from experts and enjoy different entertainment content.
-Similarly, the boardroom nestles within it a meeting space for Apple experts, entrepreneurs and developers.
+The store is categorically split into three parts – the Avenue, Boardroom, and Forum.
+While the Avenue houses an interactive wall display, the forum is a central space where customers can learn from experts and enjoy different entertainment content.
+Similarly, the boardroom nestles within it a meeting space for Apple experts, entrepreneurs, and developers.

 The tech giant recently bagged a coveted preservation award for sensitively repurposing historic buildings.
 The Regent Street store on similar lines is a spectacle of its own and a very unique amalgamation of traditional antiques and modernity.
 Refurbished into beauty, this new store is certain to appeal to all Londoners alike!